-The Company's platform is the foundation for its first product in development, the Movano Ring.
-The smart ring and its accompanying app will combine vital health metrics with personalized intelligent feedback and is designed for women of all ages, who are traditionally an afterthought when it comes to wearable technology.
-Once developed, we expect the Ring will measure heart rate variability ("HRV"), sleep, respiration, temperature, blood oxygen saturation ("SpO2"), steps, calories and incorporate women-centric features and design.
-The device will provide users and their network of caregivers with health data distilled down to simple, yet meaningful, insights to help users make manageable lifestyle changes and take a more proactive approach to their health that could help mitigate the risks associated with chronic disease.
+The Company's initial commercial product in development is the Evie Ring, which is a wearable designed specifically for women.
+The Evie Ring combines health and wellness metrics to give a full picture of one's health, which we expect to include resting heart rate, heart rate variability ("HRV"), blood oxygen saturation ("SpO2"), respiration rate, skin temperature variability, period and ovulation tracking, menstrual symptom tracking, activity profile, including steps, active minutes and calories burned, sleep stages and duration, and mood tracking.
+The device will provide women and their network of caregivers with continuous health data distilled down to simple, yet meaningful, insights to help them make manageable lifestyle changes and take a more proactive approach that could mitigate the risks of chronic disease.